Vanguard VEO Range 21M Review

 We spend so much money on our camera gear, it’s almost painful to think about.
 So having that little extra layer of protection included shows vanguard have really thought about photographers with this design.

-I’ve found the Vanguard Veo really comfortable to wear and carry.
-I recently took it with me on a tour of the Harry Potter Studios in Watford, and had no complaints at all.
+I’ve found the Vanguard Veo Range 21M really comfortable to wear and carry.
+I recently took it with me on a tour of the Harry Potter Studios in Watford and had no complaints at all.
 With its small size, it’s very hard to fill it to the point where the weight is uncomfortable.

-I have never found a camera shoulder bag to be the most comfortable so it’s a nice change to be proven wrong.
+It is a small messenger bag style, which I to be the most comfortable so it’s a nice change to be proven wrong.
 The adjustable strap allows it to be customised to your height and keeps it nice and tight to your hip.
 The padding on the strap makes it a comfortable bag for travel photography. helping disperse the weight on my shoulder.
 So even with my heaviest lenses, it hasn’t been an issue.

 On the Streets